-UPDATE, May, 2020: In honor of the glorious quarantine, I have uploaded new and improved versions of the rules and cards.
-Enjoy!
+UPDATE, September, 2021 In honor of the glorious ongoing pandemic, I have uploaded new and improved Rules and Cards.
+Collect them all!

 If you’re reading this, you probably are familiar with the notorious cure for boredom that was conceived by the assholes from It’s Always Sunny in Philadelphia.

 That’s right, it’s Chardee MacDennis: The Game of Games!

 A terribly true story of my great-great grandfather, Lorenzo, and his brother, Rufus, taken directly from eyewitness

 On the afternoon of September 16, 1884, Rufus Eldridge and Lorenzo “Ron” Stevens, farmers living on adjoining properties in London, Ontario, drove their horse-drawn wagon to Nilestown, Ontario to purchase “domestic supplies”.

 Lorenzo was a 41 year-old bachelor who managed the family farm and cared for his mother.
 Rufus was his 48 year-old half-brother and close friend who was recently married and had just become a father for the first time.
 His son Freddie was a little over one year old.

 The two journeyed to Nilestown that day, as they had so often in the past, probably to purchase goods like sugar, fabrics, or fencing.
 As the pleasant afternoon turned to evening, the brothers were apparently in no great rush to get home.
 They settled in at the Nilestown Hotel with drinks, their wagon and horses stationed nearby.
 It was there, at the saloon, where they came across strangers John Richards, William Butt, Edward Noulty, and Henry L’Ansette, among others.

 I’m declaring a brand-new holiday from this year forward: THANKSTIVUS!